 It soon became apparent, though, that the offerings available in each of these states were lackluster when compared to what was available in the rest of the world.
 Experts highlighted the ring-fenced nature of these poker sites as a major factor limiting their growth.
 With players in each jurisdiction having to participate in games restricted to people in the same state, there simply wasn't enough liquidity present to grow any room beyond a certain critical mass.

 It was with the future of the industry in mind that Delaware and Nevada crafted the Multi-State Internet Gaming Agreement and at the same time created the Multi-State Internet Gaming Association to manage the affairs of the parties to the Agreement.
-In February 2014, they singed this compact, which allowed online poker providers in more than one state to pool their players across both states in order to boost traffic figures and lead to a more sustainable internet poker ecosystem.
+In February 2014, they signed this compact, which allowed online poker providers in more than one state to pool their players across both states in order to boost traffic figures and lead to a more sustainable internet poker ecosystem.

 The fact that the contract to run Delaware online poker was awarded to a single company, 888 Holdings, meant that this operator was basically the only one that could benefit from the MSIGA.
 In March 2015, 888 joined its three DE sites to WSOP.com Nevada, creating a single multi-jurisdictional player population combining the four poker rooms.